RabbitMQ as Source and Sink

 As a user, I'd like to,

-• For every payload, I'd like to transform by converting the received String to uppercase.
+payload from a queue running in an external RabbitMQ cluster. - For every payload, I'd like to transform by converting the received

-• Finally, I'd want to publish the transformed payload to a different queue, again running in the external RabbitMQ cluster.
+to uppercase. - Finally, I'd want to publish the transformed payload to a different queue, again running in the external RabbitMQ cluster.

 To further make it more interesting, we will also use the Spring Cloud Stream's RabbitMQ binder implementation in the source, processor, and sink applications.